Blocpal-Inc/exchange-api-docs/docs/rest-api.md

 **It is recommended to use a small recvWindow of 5000 or less!
 The max cannot go beyond 60,000!**

-## SIGNED Endpoint Examples for POST /api/v3/order
+### SIGNED endpoint examples for POST /api/v3/order
 Here is a step-by-step example of how to send a vaild signed payload from the Linux command line using `echo`, `openssl`, and `curl`.